 - 2.1 Members have been appointed to serve on the Corporation in expectation that they will be able to participate fully in the work of the Corporation and the life of the College.
-It is appreciated, of course, that all members have other demands on their time and thus there may be occasions when it is not possible to attend a meeting. - 2.2 Members are asked to give the Governance Director as much notice as possible of the fact that they will be unable to attend a meeting.
+It is appreciated, of course, that all members have other demands on their time and thus there may be occasions when it is not possible to attend a meeting. - 2.2 Members are asked to give the Chief of Staff and Governance as much notice as possible of the fact that they will be unable to attend a meeting.
 This arrangement has two purposes.
 Firstly, it enables the apologies for absence to be registered at the meeting.
-Secondly, it will enable the Governance Director to judge if the meeting will be quorate.
-In exceptional cases it may be necessary to consult the Chair with a view to postponing a meeting because it becomes clear that no business can be transacted due to the lack of a quorum - 2.3 The Governance Director will maintain a register of attendances at meetings for future reference by members and other interested parties. - 2.4 The Instrument of Government provides in paragraph 10 (2) (b) for the Corporation to consider removing a member from office if he/she has been absent from meetings of the Corporation for a period longer than six consecutive months without the permission of the Corporation.
+Secondly, it will enable the Chief of Staff and Governance to judge if the meeting will be quorate.
+In exceptional cases it may be necessary to consult the Chair with a view to postponing a meeting because it becomes clear that no business can be transacted due to the lack of a quorum - 2.3 The Chief of Staff and Governance will maintain a register of attendances at meetings for future reference by members and other interested parties. - 2.4 The Instrument of Government provides in paragraph 10 (2) (b) for the Corporation to consider removing a member from office if he/she has been absent from meetings of the Corporation for a period longer than six consecutive months without the permission of the Corporation.
 It is important, therefore, for apologies for absence to be submitted so that the Corporation may consider if the circumstances are such that removal from office is justified.
 In the light of individual circumstances, it may be appropriate for the Corporation to grant leave of absence to a member from his or her duties as a member of the Corporation.